buildcharts/buildcharts/docs/build.yml.md

 ### `version`
 The metadata version. `latest` is accepted.

-### `environment`
+### `variables`
-A list of environment variables exposed to pipeline execution.
+A list of globa variables exposed to pipeline execution.
 Each item may be just the variable name or `NAME=value` to provide a default.

 ```
-environment:
+variables:
   - VERSION
   - COMMIT
   - IMAGE=mcr.microsoft.com/dotnet/aspnet:9.0